ChainConnect resources for head office staff

 Seek general staff support: See if you can add the topic to a general staff briefing (or to department briefings) so that all staff understand what is happening and how to support your company's sustainability work.

 You will work with your dedicated Travelife account manager to schedule a date for the head office meeting and with your assigned auditor to schedule the individual property audits.
-For the head office meeting, it is helpful if you have a range of date options available as Travelife will need to fly some staff from London and may have to fly in your auditor from another country.
+For the head office meeting, it is helpful if you have a range of date options available as Travelife will need to coordinate availability with the team and the assigned auditor.
 Please also ask your General Managers to offer several date options for their individual audits as it is likely that the auditor will be travelling from another location, so will need to coordinate travel and manage their workload in order to accommodate your properties.

 FREQUENTLY ASKED QUESTIONS